 From 2016-2019 Arthur Hernandez was Assistant Professor of Music and Co-Coordinator of the Music Program at El Paso Community College in El Paso, Texas.
 As an instructor, his primary responsibilities include teaching the four semester series of music theory and sight-singing/dictation courses, applied composition, applied piano, jazz to rock, and music appreciation.
 As the Co-Coordinator of the Music Program, his duties and responsibilities include overseeing all administrative aspects of the music program.
 While back in El Paso, Hernández established The Rio Grande Concert Series, featuring an array of up and coming music artists and ensembles.

-For eleven years, he taught at Capital Community College in Hartford, Connecticut, managing and overseeing the entire music program, teaching music composition, music theory, and music appreciation.
+For eleven years, Dr. Hernández taught at Capital Community College in Hartford, Connecticut, managing and overseeing the entire music program, teaching music composition, music theory, and music appreciation.
 He also founded Concerts@Capital, an eclectic music concert series which showcased a vast variety of music artists and ensembles.

-Hernandez believes that teaching is a fundamental part of being a creative music artist.
+Hernández believes that teaching is a fundamental part of being a creative music artist.
 A major element which feeds the artistic life force is the charge to pass on what one knows, what one has been given, and what one has experienced, to succeeding generations of musicians.
-Dr. Hernandez considers this responsibility an honor and a privilege, and relishes each opportunity to work with fellow musicians in this capacity.
-The great American composer Donald Erb repeatedly said throughout his teaching career that “teaching is an act of love.”
-Arthur Hernandez completely agrees with this sentiment.
+Dr. Hernández considers this responsibility an honor and a privilege, and relishes each opportunity to work with fellow musicians, young and old, in this capacity.
+The great American composer and teacher of Arthur Hernández, Donald Erb, repeatedly said throughout his teaching career that “teaching is an act of love.”
+Arthur Hernández completely agrees with this sentiment.